alexanderknysh/montecarlo/README.md

   local.ymin = random_real(Y0, Y1);
   local.fmin = f(local.xmin, local.ymin);
 ```
-The reason behind using of `struct` will be shown a bit later, so now we just go through the prescribed number of points, find local minimum and print it with all corresponding parameters:
+The reason behind using of `struct` is that it is quite convenient to way to put data in `Allreduce()` which will be showm later.
+So now we just go through the prescribed number of points, find local minimum and print it with all corresponding parameters:
 ```c
   // Find and reassign local minimum values.
 Print result. for (int i = 1; i < n/size; i++) {